 June 24 - July 8, 2017

-The seminar Education in Germany is administered by the German-American Fulbright Commission in Berlin, in close cooperation with the University of Regensburg and its Teacher Education Centre.
+The seminar Education in Germany is administered by the German-American Fulbright Commission in Berlin, in close cooperation with the University of Regensburg and its International Office.
 It targets active U.S. teachers from all types of schools and from all relevant teaching areas.

 This professional development seminar will offer participants the opportunity to gain insight into the German education system, its history and philosophical underpinning in order to enrich their own teaching and reinforce their motivation to engage in transatlantic dialogue and exchange.
 Furthermore, the program seeks to provide new perspectives on education and cultural understanding, including a comparative look at both the U.S. and the German educational systems and societies.
 As a result of the participants’ experience in Germany, their school communities will be able to strengthen their own global awareness and become a prominent member of the world-wide Fulbright network.